 - The presence of antibodies to EBNA indicates infection sometime in the past.
-Antibodies to EBNA develop six to eight weeks after the time of infection and are present for life.

 - The presence of VCA-IgG, EA-D, and EBNA may indicate reactivation of the virus.

 To evaluate acute and chronic CMV infection, a blood sample is tested for IgG and IgM antibodies to CMV.
 Here’s how to interpret findings:

 - The presence of CMV IgM indicates a recent active infection.

 - The presence of both CMV IgM and CMV IgG can indicate active primary infection or reactivation of dormant virus.

 - The presence of CMV IgG only indicates past exposure.

 Intestinal parasites are common in third world countries where sanitation and waste disposal systems are poor, but much less common in developed countries.
 Parasite eggs are consumed with contaminated food, hatch inside the body, go through a lifecycle, lay eggs, and then die.
 The eggs do not hatch inside the body, but are shed in feces.
 Chronic parasite re-infestation requires continual consumption of contaminated food.